Skip to content

 }

 Performance tip: If a GuiObject child has LayoutOrder at its default of 0, Flux automatically assigns it to match its numeric array index.
-This keeps ordered lists trivial to build without manually numbering every item.
+This keeps ordered lists easy to build without manually numbering every item.

 Events and Directives